Skip to contents

 levels SES_CAT YOB_CAT sexm dose_cat @

-Past this point the script specifies which columns belong to each subterm and term number.
-In this case the model has a linear element in the second term.
+Past this point, the script specifies which columns belong to each subterm and term number.
+In this case, the model has a product-linear element in the first term.
 The script additionally sets the convergence options.
-In this case the maximum iterations are set to 100 and the convergence criteria is set to 1e-9.
-The regression is also set to print deviance and parameter estimate each iteration, and to print the final estimates and covariance after the regression concludes.
+The maximum iterations are set to 100 and the convergence criteria are set to 1e-9.
+The regression is also set to print deviance and parameter estimates for each iteration and to print the final parameter estimates and covariance after the regression concludes.

 LOGLINEAR 0 SES_CAT YOB_CAT sexm @